Telecommunication

 USD 1.00 Non-Compliance Rate / USD 0.75 Compliance Rate

-Compliance Rates apply to all products which are property reported subject to the terms of the licensing agreement.
-Non-Compliance Rates apply only to those products which were not property reported.
-For further details regarding the application of these rates, please refer to the template licensing agreement in the Downloads Section.
+Compliance Rates apply to all products which are properly reported under the license agreement.
+Non-Compliance Rates apply only to those products which were not properly reported.
+For further details regarding the application of these rates, please refer to the template license agreement in the Download Section [link].

-These rates reflect Philips’ long standing contribution to development of this standardized technology and reflect the value that the technology adds to telecommunication devices.
+These rates reflect Philips’ long-standing contribution to the development of this technology and reflect the value that the technology adds to telecommunication devices.

 Becoming a licensee

-Respecting Intellectual Property Rights of others and offering licensed products to your customers is a meaningful way to secure business and growths and will strengthen the industry and your business for the long term.
+Respecting intellectual property rights and offering licensed products to your customers is a meaningful way to secure business and growth and will strengthen the industry and your business for the long term.

-If you identified that one of the technologies under Section 2 is used by your products, as a manufacturer or brand owner of Telecommunication Devices you will likely need a patent license from Philips for the legitimate use of our patented technologies.
+As a manufacturer or brand owner of telecommunication devices, you will likely need a patent license from Philips for the legitimate use of our patented technologies.
 Philips IP specialists operate globally and can clarify the technical scope of the patents, present claim-charts and discuss business arrangements.

 We recommend the following steps: